 The written test of thirty (30) questions will include at least ten (10) questions on mine gases from MSHA Publication 3027 (Module 2 - Mine Gases) for each team member.
-The questions shall consist of multiple choice questions and/or true and false with 4 being the maximum number of choices for multiple choices questions.
-If regional or local mine rescue contest choose to separate day 1 and day 2 winners, they may choose to break the test up between the two days.
+The questions shall consist of multiple-choice questions and/or true and false with 4 being the maximum number of choices for multiple choices questions.
+Subjective questions shall not be used in an attempt to trick or stump mine rescue members; questions should reflect team members knowledge of mine rescue principles.
+If using true or false questions, true must be A and false must be B. If regional or local mine rescue contest choose to separate day 1 and day 2 winners, they may choose to break the test up between the two days.

 The total written test discounts (as determined above) will be included as part of the team cumulative discounts for the mine rescue field competition (i.e., National Contest - two-day total or Regional Contest - one-day total).
+After the test is administered, teams will be provided with a copy of the test immediately following testing.
+Contest directors may choose to only provide one test packet per team immediately following the test.